Content in RST files#

 README.rst files#

 Each PyAnsys repository has a README file in its root directory that explains the project and points readers to the documentation.
 The README file can be an RST file or a GitHub Flavored Markdown (MD) file.
 While RST and MD files are similar, the syntax differs.
-If the README file in your repository is an MD file, see GitHub Flavored Markdown Spec and Using Markdown and Liquid in GitHub Docs for syntax information.

-If your README file is an RST file, you can reuse content in it in within the main index.rst file for the library’s documentation or in the index.rst file for its “Getting started” section.
-However, if your README file is an MD file, you cannot reuse the content in it.
-Thus, the disadvantages of having to use a different syntax in the MD file and the inability to reuse content in it in your documentation may influence you to use an RST file for your README file.
+You can reuse content in a README.rst file in the main index.rst file for your documentation or in the index file for its “Getting started” section.
+However, you cannot reuse content in a README.md file.
+Thus, the disadvantages of having to use a different syntax in the MD file and the inability to reuse content in it in your documentation might influence you to use a README.rst file.

 To reuse all content in a README.rst file in the main index.rst file for your documentation, use the include directive: